This year's student event is March 7th, at Bainbridge High School.

 Parking at Bainbridge High School on Saturdays is free and first come, first served.
 There is a loading and unloading near the performing and check in areas on Martin Luther King Lane, which is off of High School Road.

 There are several local food establishments within walking distance of Bainbridge High School; mostly in the Safeway plaza.
-Winslow (downtown Bainbridge) is a 30 minute walk from BHS, and there are many more good options there, too.
+Winslow (downtown Bainbridge) is a 30 minute walk or a 5 minute drive from BHS, and there are many more good options there, too.

 TBD